 - David Mardle is a highly experienced corporate lawyer, having advised on private and publicfinancings and M&A transactions in the life sciences and technology sectors for nearly 20 years.

 - Tim Worden focuses on licensing and collaboration transactions, R&D and clinical trial agreements, and regulatory matters.
 His expertise also includes the IP and regulatory aspects of M&A transactions and public and private financings.

 “Adding these premier hires aligns perfectly with our firmwide strategy of capitalizing on the impact of rapid technological change and innovation across our key client industries,” said Mitchell Bloom, Chair of Goodwin’s Life Sciences practice.
-“Malcolm, David, Tim and Adrian bolster our well-established team in London, solidifying Goodwin’s position as the leading firm in the UK and European life sciences and technology markets.
+“Malcolm, David and Tim bolster our well-established team in London, solidifying Goodwin’s position as the leading firm in the UK and European life sciences and technology markets.
 We are thrilled to welcome them to the firm.”

 Goodwin represents leading public and private life sciences companies across their entire life cycles – including financings, capital market transactions, mergers and acquisitions, collaborations and licensing, intellectual property and regulatory matters.
 The firm has been named life sciences “Practice Group of the Year” by Law360, “Biotech Firm of the Year” by U.S. News and World Report - Best Lawyers, and “IP Law Firm of the Year” by LMG Life Sciences.

 In 2018, Goodwin advised issuers on more than a dozen biotechnology and pharmaceutical industry IPOs worth in aggregate nearly $2 billion – making Goodwin the number one advisor in this sector by offering value.
 This work included representation of Moderna Therapeutics in the largest biotechnology IPO in history.